itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

     - CodePipeline state change

 - Invocation from S3 events:
-    - Events: S3:ObjectCreated, S3:ObjectRemoved, etc.
+    - Events: *S3:ObjectCreated*, *S3:ObjectRemoved*, etc.
     - Possible to de object filtering by name (*.jpg)
-    - Possible use case: generate thumbnails of newly uploaded images
+    - Possible use case: generate thumbnails for newly uploaded images
     - S3 event notification typically deliver events in seconds, sometimes it can take longer
-    - If two writes are happening on a single, non-versioned object at the same time, it is possible that only one event gets delivered (solution: enable versioning)
+    - If two writes are happening on a single, non-versioned object at the same time, it is possible that only one event gets delivered (solution: enable versioning on the S3 bucket)

-### AWS Lambda Event Source Mapping
+## AWS Lambda Event Source Mapping

-- Record needs to be polled from the source
+- Records needs to be polled from the source
 - Applies to SQS queues, Kinesis Data Streams, DynamoDB Streams
 - Lambda function is invoked synchronously
 - 2 categories of event source mapper: